How to search on Twitter/X for images and videos?

 3. Lean on Advanced search for dates and likes.
 Two clicks, zero code.

 For occasional visual searches, Twitter's tools suffice.
-Daily users can save hours with a dashboard, using checkboxes instead of re-typing filters.
+Daily users can save hours with a management tool for Twitter/X, using checkboxes instead of re-typing filters.
 Now, you have a clear system to quickly find Twitter images and videos.

 FAQs